tylersojka/ESPTimeCast/README.md

 3. Click **Save Setting** – the device saves config, reboots, and connects.
 4. The device shows its local IP adress after boot so you can login again for setting changes

+*External links and the "Get My Location" button require internet access.
+They won't work while the device is in AP Mode - connect to Wi-Fi first.

 ### UI Example:
 <img src="assets/webui6.png" alt="Web Interface" width="320">